-Facebook knows how to track you using the dust on your camera lens
+Facebook can track you by the dust on your camera lens

 Kashmir Hill and Surya Mattu at Gizmodo: